dancinnamon-okta/auth0-smartfhir-demo/README.md

 This entire project is managed by the [serverless framework](https://www.serverless.com/) - which is an easy way to manage numerous cloud resources as a single unit.
 The codebase was developed for, and has been primarily tested with AWS technologies.
 This repository includes the following high level endpoints:

-- **Patient Selection Screen + Consent:** The patient picker is a small application that enables the end user to select which patient they wish to consent and authorize for.
-Ultimately the patient picker will be updating the original application's /authorize request to remove the unapproved scopes, and to include the patient id.
+- **Patient Selection Screen + Consent:** auth0 has a new feature called "forms actions" which has the ability to host advanced consent screens (among many other things).
+This deployment leverages the robust capabilities of auth0 forms to host the required patient selection screen.

 - **Token endpoint:** The token endpoint is a lightweight proxy in front of auth0's  /token endpoint, and handles launch responses like launch/patient.

-- **All necessary actions/rules within auth0 to support the deployment:** A redirect rule is used within auth0 to bounce the user out to the custom consent screen included in the solution.
+- **All necessary actions within auth0 to support the deployment:** A redirect rule is used within auth0 to bounce the user out to the custom consent screen included in the solution.

 ## High Level Onboarding Steps
 An automated deployment process has been created to help you deploy the solution.
 All of the steps may be performed manually- however this automated solution helps guide you through the process.